ranbureand/sitefolio/_projects/trust-tin.markdown

 preview_image: 'trust_tin_00.png'

-excerpt: 'A picture of two tins which images and captions are in contradiction to each other.'
+description: 'A picture of two tins which images and captions are in contradiction to each other.'
 exordium: ''

 published: false